apuaaChen/Accel-SIM-Code-Study/Instruction Decode (ID).md

   return true;
 }
 ```
-Basically, it records the basic information like Opcode, latency, init latency, input and output register lists.
+Basically, it records the basic information like Opcode, latency, latency, initiation_interval, input and output register lists.

-Now we store all the information about the trace in an object of `warp_inst_t`.